zlt0518/ECE1724-2025F-Rust-Ball-Ball-U/README.md

 ### Introduction

-Ball Ball U is a real-time multiplayer PvP game inspired by Battle of Balls and Agar.io, implemented in Rust with a focus on performance, concurrency, and fair competitive gameplay.
+Ball Ball U is a real-time multiplayer PvP game inspired by [Battle of Balls][battle_of_balls] and [Agar.io][agar_io], implemented in Rust with a focus on performance, concurrency, and fair competitive gameplay.

 ### Motivation